ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/ttl.md

 ## How it works {#how-it-works}

 The table's TTL is a sequence of storage tiers.
 Each tier contains an expression (TTL expression) and an action.
 When the expression triggers, that tier is assigned to the row.
-When a tier is assigned to a row, the specified action is automatically performed: moving the row to an external storage or deleting it.
-External storage is represented by the [external data source](https://ydb.tech/docs/en/concepts/datamodel/external_data_source) object.
-Deleting action can only be specified for the last tier.
+When a tier is assigned to a row, the specified action is automatically performed: moving the row to external storage or deleting it.
+External storage is represented by the [external data source](../../datamodel/external_data_source.md) object.
+The delete action can only be specified for the last tier.

 {% note info %}

-Currently, only an Object Storage is available as external storage.
+Currently, only {{ objstorage-name }} is supported as external storage.

 {% endnote %}

 {{ ydb-short-name }} allows you to specify a column (TTL column) whose values are used in TTL expressions.
-The expression triggers when the specified number of seconds have passed since the time recorded in the TTL column.
+The expression triggers when the specified number of seconds has passed since the time recorded in the TTL column.

 {% note info %}